 (had enough)

-Cram it shut, George!
+Shut it, George!
 Worry about your own diaphragm!

 All ACTORS, except FRIEDA but including JOE, GEORGE, BELLA, and DEVIL are involved in performing final full stage number — a song about time, voices weaving together asking: Isn’t it time?